4 min read

 4) Keep your palette tight

-Limit each scene to 2–4 colors so your product staging looks intentional.
+Limit each scene to 2–4 colors so the scene looks intentional.
 This also helps your PDP galleries and social grids feel cohesive.

 5) Make lighting and shadows believable

-Believable shadows are a core product staging cue.
-If your product looks like it’s floating, trust drops.
+Believable shadows are a core staging cue.
+If your product looks like it's floating, the image reads as fake.
 If you need a clean cutout first, start with background removal.

 Product staging image set example showing hierarchy and supporting benefit graphics